Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Introduction, Motivation, and Main Results of the Paper

-We structured the paper as follows.\\ In Section~\ref{sect:problem}, we derive the characterization of the $n-$FTFI capacity, and the lower bound on the characterization of the $n-$FTwFI capacity, for AGN channels driven by the AR$(c_t)$ noise (Section~\ref{sect:ar1_r}), and present a preliminary elaboration on technical issues that are integral part of capacity definition (\ref{inter}). \\ In Section~\ref{sect:q1}, we present the derivations of feedback capacity formulas of $C^{\infty}(\kappa,v_0)=C^{\infty}(\kappa), \forall v_0$, i.e., (\ref{inter}), and the achievable lower bounds on the nofeedback capacity $C^{\infty,nfb}(\kappa,v_0)$, for stable and unstable noise, using the asymptotic analysis of generalized Kalman-filters \cite{kailath-sayed-hassibi,caines1988}. \\ In Section~\ref{lite} we discuss the implications of our analysis to the results derived in \cite{kim2010}.
+We structured the paper as follows.\\ In Section~\ref{sect:problem}, we derive the characterization of the $n-$FTFI capacity, and the lower bound on the characterization of the $n-$FTwFI capacity, for AGN channels driven by the AR$(c_t)$ noise (Section~\ref{sect:ar1_r}), and present a preliminary elaboration on technical issues that are integral part of capacity definition (\ref{inter}). \\ In Section~\ref{sect:q1}, we present the derivations of feedback capacity formulas of $C^{\infty}(\kappa,v_0)=C^{\infty}(\kappa), \forall v_0$, i.e., (\ref{inter}), and the achievable lower bounds on the non-feedback capacity $C^{\infty,nfb}(\kappa,v_0)$, for stable and unstable noise, using the asymptotic analysis of generalized Kalman-filters \cite{kailath-sayed-hassibi,caines1988}. \\ \CDC{In Section~\ref{lite} we collect and discuss some of the oversights in \cite{kim2010}, which are also repeated in \cite{liu-han2017,liu-han2019,gattami2019,li-elia2019}.}

-We should emphasize that the treatment of Sections~\ref{sect:problem}, \ref{sect:q1}, i.e., of AGN channels driven by AR$(c_t)$ and AR$(c)$ noises, is intentional, to avoid complex notation, because our focus is on technical issues, and not on the generality of the results.
-However, the conclusions of this paper, hold for general AGN channels driven by limited memory noise, treated in \cite{yang-kavcic-tatikonda2007,kim2010}, and in \cite{charalambous-kourtellaris-loykaCDC2018} (under analogous conditions).

-For the rest of this section, we follow a rather unconventional presentation.\\ In Section~\ref{sect:main} we present a summary of the main results of the paper, with informative simulations of achievable rates.
-In Section~\ref{sect_imp} we list some of the oversights in \cite{kim2010}, which are easy to verify.
+For the rest of this section, we follow a rather unconventional presentation; we present a summary of the main results of the paper, with informative simulations of achievable rates.